FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 6bis (30s)**

 Now let's dive into OxLint.
 I tested it on our code and found that ESLint took 48 seconds, while OxLint took only 3 seconds.
 That's quite impressive.

 But actually, it's kind of cheating!
 OxLint can't parse everything in Vue files at the moment, and it has fewer rules than ESLint.

-But all these things will be fixed soon.
-OxLint will probably become the default linter pretty soon.
+But these things will be resolved, and OxLint will probably become the default linter soon.
 -->

 ---